IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/08_Multi-Headers/01_igGrid_MultiColumnHeaders_Configuring.md

 To complete the procedure, you need the following:

 -   Microsoft ® Visual Studio 2010 or newer installed
--   ASP.NET MVC 3 Framework installed
+-   ASP.NET MVC 3 or newer Framework installed
 -   The Northwind Database installed
 -   A reference to the Infragistics.Web.Mvc.dll assembly
 -   Ignite UI JavaScript and theme resources